mdjahidhasan009/React-Note/class_component/life_cycle/lifecycle.md

 At functional component we can use `useMemo`

 ## `getDerivedStateFromProps`
-Called before the component updates when new props are received.
-This method should return an object to update the state, or `null` to indicate that the new props do not require any state updates.
+This lifecycle method called after a component is created and before it is rendered also called when it receives new props(re-render).
+It should return an object to update the state, or `null` to update nothing.
+It enables a component to update its internal state as the result of changes in props.

 ```jsx
 static getDerivedStateFromProps(props, state) {